jaxi/drk-punch-bag/README.md

 nvm alias default v0.10.17
 ```

 Then change your current working directory to the project.

-Install the grunt plugin using `npm install -g grunt-cli`.
+Install the grunt using `npm install -g grunt-cli`.
+Install the bower using `npm install -g bower`.

 In the working directory, run `npm install`, notice that it might take a while to finish.
 Just be patient.

+Install the bootstrap by running `bower install` locally.

 Run `grunt serve` to start the server, the website will be automatically opened in browser.